Rosemary T. Wysocki - The Suffolk Times

 Ms. Wysocki was a homemaker.
 Family said she enjoyed her frequent trips to Foxwoods and casinos, the beach and time with her grandsons.

-The family will receive visitors Thursday, Nov.
-17, from 4 to 8 p.m. at Coster-Heppner Funeral Home in Riverhead.
-A funeral service will take place at 10:30 a.m.
-Friday, Nov.
-18, at the funeral home, followed by interment at Calverton National Cemetery.
+The family received visitors Nov.
+17 at Coster-Heppner Funeral Home in Riverhead.
+A funeral service took place Nov.
+18 at the funeral home, followed by interment at Calverton National Cemetery.

 Memorial donations may be made to North Fork Animal Welfare League.